Cdarren3/DataCleaning-EventData/README.md

 ## Data Collection & Preprocessing

 * Data were previously collected from the website, only preprocessing is needed
-* Data was then cleaned and rearranged into columns as below:
+* Data was then cleaned and restructured into columns as below:

     * Date (DD/MM/YY)
     * No. of Event Days